kprusa/olsr-simulation/README.md

         Node configuration file path.

         A path to a text file which includes newline separated node configurations.
-        These configurations are the same as those described in the project specification.

         The configurations have the following format: